 The comedian won a treadmill.
 Danielle lost her legs in 2004 and has been using a wheelchair since.
 The audience was noticeably silent, and you could tell they were uncomfortable.
 Luckily, Danielle found it hysterical and even said it couldn’t be written.
 Apparently, the silliest thing for Danielle was her lack of feet.

 In 2007, Drew Carey had some resistance when he took over hosting ‘The Price Is Right.”
 The host quickly settled into his new role and garnered plenty of fans.
-In January 2018, Drew announced he was engaged to family therapist and writer Amie Harwick.
+In January 2018, Drew announced he was engaged to family and sex therapist and writer Amie Harwick.

 The couple ended up going their separate ways.
-Two years after the announcement, Amie’s body was located in a dangerous neighborhood of Hollywood Hills.
+Two years after the announcement, Amie’s body was found in a dangerous neighborhood of Hollywood Hills.
 Many were crushed, including the show’s host, and CBS Studios stopped recording the game show out of respect to a grieving Drew.